iCashe/PursApiDocs/README.md

             onPaymentComplete: (paymentData) => {
                 const subscription_token = paymentData?.subscriptionToken; // the subscriptionToken is an optional field returned if you pass `create_subscription`: true

-                updateUI(); // Update UI is a function that you can implement which is called when the payment is completed by the checkout widget on update any UI changes on your end.
+                updateUI(); // Update UI is a function that you can implement which is called when the payment is completed by the checkout widget to update any UI changes on your end.
 			}
         });
     }